-Remember, it’s important to feel free to give me feedback anytime during the massage.
-If there is any stroke that feels painful or uncomfortable to you, please let me know right away in the moment, so that I can change it!
+Remember, it’s important that you feel free to give feedback anytime during the massage.
+If there is any stroke that feels uncomfortable to you, please let me know right away in the moment, so that I can change it!

 With LomiLomi, some clients feel very relaxed or sleepy; with focused deep tissue work, many feel that their range of motion is improved; after a relaxing Swedish massage, you may discover a new insight into a problem you’ve been working on.
 At any rate, massage is an excellent investment in your own health and wellness.

 Q: Will I feel sore from the pressure?

 Please let me know at any time during the massage if you want more, or less, pressure to a given area of your body.
 Deep tissue therapy sometimes causes a client to feel sore in the areas that we focused on, or you may feel delayed onset soreness 24 to 48 hours later.
 (Again, I am NOT about causing clients pain.
 Massage does NOT have to hurt in order to be helpful.)